 Autodesk Fusion as a symbol for integration

 Autodesk Fusion is a prime example of software that epitomizes this integration.
-Fusion is a cloud-based 3D CAD, CAM, PCB and CAE tool that integrates industrial design, simulation, collaboration, and machining.
+Fusion is a cloud-based 3D CAD, CAM, CAE, PCB and data management tool that integrates industrial design, simulation, collaboration, and machining.
 It’s a comprehensive solution for product development, fostering team synergy across design, engineering, and manufacturing.

 Fusion amplifies CAE by allowing engineers to simulate their designs within the same environment they were conceived.
 This obviates the need to alternate between different software tools, substantially reducing errors and conserving precious time.
 Engineers can conduct structural, thermal, and modal analyses, among others, right within the design tool.